 Cost of Diagnostic Services

-Our autism diagnostic evaluations are offered on a sliding fee scale to families and their children at-risk for autism.
 We accept many forms of medical insurance, including Medicaid.
 Contact Sandy Valdez at firstname.lastname@example.org.

 Cancellation Policy/No Show Policy

 For L2FA and Diagnostic Evaluation Appointments

 1. Cancellation/ No Show Policy for Doctor Appointment

 We understand that there are times when you must miss an appointment due to emergencies or obligations for work or family.
 However, when you do not call to cancel an appointment, you may be preventing another patient from getting much needed treatment.
 Conversely, the situation may arise where another patient fails to cancel and we are unable to schedule you for a visit, due to a seemingly “full” appointment book.

 If an appointment is not cancelled at least 24 hours in advance you will be charged a fifty dollar ($50) fee; this will not be covered by your insurance company.

 Due to the large block of time needed for our evaluations, last minute cancellations can cause problems and added expenses for the office.
 If Diagnostic Evaluation is not cancelled at least 5 days in advance you will be charged a seventy five dollar ($75) fee; this is will not be covered by your insurance company.